uyuni-project/uyuni-rfc/accepted/00063-hub-iss.md

 Current ISS implementation offers:
   - storage-based transfer (a directory with well-defined structure is created to host files and data in XML form) and
-  - API-based transfer: an XMLRPC request is made from ISS Slave to Server, and the same deta set is sent over XMLRPC (http), streamed
+  - API-based transfer: an XMLRPC request is made from ISS Slave to Server, and the same data set is sent over XMLRPC (http), streamed

 The new ISS implementation will eventually support both a storage-based transfer and an API-based transfer (not necessarily XMLRPC based).
 Details on the API-based transfer are not covered by this RFC, see "Limitations" below.